Brush Traction: Brush Electrical Engineering Company

 From reports of the annual general meetings, the main activities in the 1890s were associated with municipal and ships lighting, however it is evident they were still involved with rail and tramcars and were anticipating a great increase in the market for electric traction particularly on tramways.
 They expanded the works by 5 acres in 1897 and added another 250 tramcars per year of production capacity.
 In 1898, they added capacity to make 1,000 electric traction motors per year, their own motors now claimed to be equal to or superior to the American pattern traction motors previously used.

-The first Brush motorcar was launched in March 1902.
-It was powered by a 10 hp 2 cylinder Abeille engine, with a Sage 3 speed gearbox and double chain drive.
-It was joined later the same year by larger 4 cylinder Brush cars of 12, 16 and 20 hp, which also used Abeille engines and chain drive.
-The single-cylinder 6 hp Brushmobile car was produced only in 1904, six being constructed by Brush under licence from Vauxhall Motors; the Brush vehicles differed from the original 6 hp Vauxhalls by having steering wheels rather than tiller steering.
-One of these six vehicles featured in the 1966 film Carry On Screaming.
+Brush introduced its first automobile in March of 1902, along with three more models with more horsepower later that year, all incorporating Abeille engines.
+Later, in 1904, Brush also manufactured six Brushmobile vehicles similar to those made by Vauxhall Motors; one of these six vehicles featured in the 1966 film Carry On Screaming.
 In addition, nearly 100 buses, plus some lorries were built using French engines until 1907.

 Brush Electrical Engineering also built some carriages that were used on the Central London Railway and the City and South London Railway in the early 1900s, the respective forerunners of London Underground's Central and Northern lines.

 In all, about 250 steam locomotives were built in addition to their tram engines.
 Production finished after World War I and the company concentrated on transport-related electrical equipment, including tramcars, trolleybuses and battery-operated vehicles.

 Brush made 2-foot gauge battery electric narrow-gauge locomotives (at the time referred to as Brush Electric Tractors) during the war, three which were listed as surplus in October 1919.
 Several examples survive, one at the National Slate Museum, Llanberis, three of them went to Hythe Pier, Railway and Ferry, of which two of these remain.
 These were reported to have originally worked at the Avonmouth mustard gas factory.
 One from HM's Explosives Factory at Queensferry has been restored using parts from another from the same factory.

 During World War II, Brush Coachworks diversified into aircraft production, building 335 de Havilland Dominies for the Royal Air Force and Fleet Air Arm.
 Wing sections were built for Lancaster bombers and Hampden fuselages were overhauled.

 The coachworks continued after the war with omnibus bodies mounted on Daimler chassis using Gardner five-cylinder diesel engines and Daimler preselector gearboxes, as well as AEC and BMMO Chassis for Midland Red and 100 Leyland Titans for Birmingham City Transport.
 They also constructed bodies designed by the British Electric Traction group on Leyland Royal Tigers.
 In 1952, the coachworks were closed and the goodwill and patents were bought by neighbouring Willowbrook.